 Step 4 - Prepare the Grinding Pads

 Use a coarse grinding pad for the first grinding pass.
 The pad is usually 40-grit; however, it is best to read the manual to determine the correct pad to use during coarse grinding.
-To create a glossy and well polished finish, use a finer grinding pad.
-Attaching the grinding pads to the unit may require a wrench or a hammer.
+To create a glossy and well-polished finish, use a finer grinding pad.
+Attaching the grinding pads to the unit may require a wrench (Fig. 2) or a hammer.
 Check for the manufacturer’s instructions for more details on how to attach the pads correctly.

 Step 5 - Coarse-Grinding the Concrete

 Wait for it to rev up to its maximum rotational speed.
-When that happens. it will emit a constant pitch.
-Lower the head of the grinder onto the floor and move the unit in either a small circular motion or from side to side.
+When that happens. its rotating speed and sound will stabilize at a steady rhythm and pitch.
+Lower the grinding pad onto the floor and move the unit in either a small circular motion or from side to side.

 Step 6 - Polishing the Rough Concrete